-Virtual Caregivers Support Groups are guided by a licensed mental health professional.
+Virtual Caregivers Support Groups are monthly meetings guided by a licensed mental health professional.

 This is an opportunity for caregivers to meet and explore shared experiences as a caregiver.
 Participants must be 18 years or older and connected to a person with a PI (this includes grandparents, siblings, aunts, uncles, etc.).

 What Is The Purpose Of The Support Groups?

 The purpose of the Caregivers Virtual Support Group is to provide a safe, judgment-free, and confidential virtual space for peer support to caregivers of persons in the PI community.
 Participants will find community and a connection to others as the group addresses emotional distress associated with caregiving while exploring PI-specific challenges.